 Pale and weak, from both the cancer and chemotherapy treatment, Tony still turned up to help celebrate Radio Caroline's fortieth birthday in March 2004.
 Pictured here with engineer

 In August 1979 Tony left Caroline for a holiday in Ireland and did not return.
-He discovered a thriving landbased pirate radio scene in Ireland, and a number of opportunities for a man of his skills.
+He discovered a thriving landbased pirate radio scene and a number of opportunities for a man with his knowledge

+and experience.
 Tony stayed there for the rest of his career.
-Radio Nova, in particular, benefited but he was also heard on many of the other stations then flourishing.
+Radio Nova, in particular, benefited but he was also heard on many of the other stations.

 Tony Allan on Radio Nova, February 1985 (duration 1 minute 22 seconds)

 Tony had always been a brilliant producer, as well as presenter, and the Irish radio scene allowed his skills full rein.
-Chris Cary, owner of Radio Nova, has written
+Chris Cary, owner of Radio Nova, wrote

 “much of the success of Radio Nova was down to Tony's dedication, talent and professionalism.”
 Like many highly talented people, Tony did not suffer fools gladly and could at times be difficult to work with.